Kallepan/primer-designer/README.md

   - The number of mismatches close to 3' end
   - The number of adjacent alignments of primers on the complementary strand
   - The number of times the primer misaligns to the genome
+- Primers which do not meet filter criteria are marked as discarded in the database

 ### Filter against other species